grommunio/grommunio-documentation/admin/roadmap.rst

 Roadmap
 #######

-Current roadmap of grommunio (as of 29th of January, 2025):
+Current roadmap of grommunio (as of 31th of July, 2025):

 - The **Current Stable** release of grommunio has been released on the 29th of January 2025, with a support lifecycle of 3 years and optional extended lifecycle extensions available with grommunio's subscription program.

-- The **Next point release** is planned for release in the last week of February 2025 with the following features:
+- The **Next point release** is planned for release in the last week of Q3 2025 with the following features:

   - RFC 2184/2231: Enhanced handling of extended parameters in MIME headers.
   - Trashed Mailboxes & Migration: Improvements for advanced mailbox handling across multiple migrations, including x400 addressing and undocumented MAPI attributes.
-  - grommunio Setup v2: Expanding support for the setup stage for RHEL9, Debian 12, and Ubuntu 24.04.
+  - Extended distribution support with EL10 and Debian 13.
-  - grommunio-files: Updated version with group folder management and modern authentication.
+  - grommunio-files: Updated version with group folder management, modern authentication.

-- Following 2025.01.2 the following features are in the upcoming release funnel (in QA and/or deployed already in pilot-installations):

   - Modern Authentication (OAuth2) for Outlook, IMAP, and POP3.
   - Full HTML-based MR (Meeting Request) Processing in the Web UI.

+- Following the next point release in Q4/2025 the following features are in the upcoming release funnel (in QA and/or deployed already in pilot-installations):

+  - A complete rewrite of grommunio-Desktop for Windows, MacOS and Linux.
+  - Modern Authentication (OAuth2) for IMAP (XOAUTH2).
   - AI-Powered Features for enhanced user productivity.
   - Extended rules & autoprocessing support.